top of page

 | Image | Interference Ensemble, First Train/ Last Train (still)2020.
 Digital Video.

-We'll see you Saturday, January 11, 2020, from 1- 3 p.m for the reception of First Train / Last Train featuring MacLean's Ales Inc. and goodies by Durham's own, Lee Thompson.
+The reception of First Train / Last Train featuring MacLean's Ales Inc. and goodies by Durham's own, Lee Thompson took place on Saturday, January 11, 2020, from 1- 3 pm.

 The Interference Ensemble is a collaborative, public arts group centred in the town of Durham, Ontario.
 Consisting of a rotating number of artists and musicians working together, Interference Ensemble creates multimedia events and exhibitions that explore the way contemporary art can reflect a community.
 Past projects have included a marching band performing original music in a parade, large interactive video installations in the arena, and performances in front of projection screens setup on a rural sideroad.